Featured image for article: Zero Waste & Green Events Hof: how you celebrate green

 Zero Waste & Green Events Hof: how you celebrate green

-Hof shows how city festivals bring together climate and atmosphere: with smart mobility, consistent waste avoidance, regional catering, efficient technology, and clear communication.
-This practical guide compiles experiences, trends, and concrete steps for organizers, clubs, service providers, and guests.
+Hof can show how city festivals bring together climate and atmosphere: with climate-friendly mobility, consistent waste avoidance, well-thought-out reusable systems, regional catering, efficient energy use, and clear communication.
+This practical guide bundles proven approaches, current trends, and concrete steps for organizers, clubs, service providers, and guests—with a view to upcoming events.

 Why Small Decisions Have a Big Impact